 What is assistive technology?

 Assistive technology (AT) is any kind of technology that can be used to enhance the independence of a person with a disability.
-AT helps to level the playing field for individuals with disabilities by providing them a way to fully engage in life’s activities.
+AT helps to level the playing field by providing them a way to fully engage in life’s activities.
 AT devices are tools to help overcome challenges and enable people living with disabilities to enhance their quality of life and lead more independent lives.

 What does the law say about AT?